kaisadilla/judith/.info/spec.md

 Note that there's no way to recover from a `panic`, as by definition `panic` it used to deal with unrecoverable errors.

-## TODO - Void | Exception => Undefined | Exception
-## TODO - Stack trace
-## TODO - Panic

 # Destructuring and spreading
 Destructuring is a feature that allows the developer to unpack values from collections and values that contain members.
-Destructuring uses the ellipsis operator (`...`), which should not be confused with the range operator (`..`).

 Destructuring can be done in two ways: by destructuring content, or by destructuring members: